caklovicka/pyParaDiag/README.md

 - The linear solver `linear_solver`

 ### Example of `main.py`
-After setting up a problem class, we can import it and choose the wanted setting.
+After setting up a problem class, we can import it and choose a wanted setting.
 A detailed explanation of parameter choices can be found in `main.py`.

 #### The (&alpha;) sequence